Start My Answer

 Stand up for your rights when a Halsted Financial debt collector contacts you

-You first need to know your rights to beat Halsted Financial Services.
+You first need to know your rights when communicating with Halsted Financial Services.
 There are strict regulations about what a debt collector can and cannot do.
 By law, the Consumer Financial Protection Bureau (CFPB) protects consumers from aggressive debt collectors by prohibiting practices such as:

 • Calls before 8 a.m. or after 9 p.m.